Zehra Say

-Zehra Say (1906 – 1990) was a Turkish painter and first Turkish woman to be officially married under the 1926 Civil Marriage law.
+Zehra Say (February 18, 1906 – December 16, 1990) was a Turkish painter and the first Turkish woman to be officially married under the 1926 Civil Marriage law.
 She is known as one of the pioneering women of Atatürk's Turkey for her modern look on women's equality.
 As an artist she is known for her paintings of nature, flowers and fruits.
 Her great love of nature reflected in her paintings as she depicted Istanbul in a different light.
 Her work is described as an realistic interpretation of nature.
-She is the mother of painter Emel Say and grandmother of pianist Fazıl Say.
+She is the mother of painter Emel Say and the great-aunt of pianist Fazıl Say.

 Life

 Zehra Say was born in 1906 in Ankara as Fatma Zehra Bilgin.
-In 1925, she graduated from the Izmir Teacher School.
+In 1925, she graduated from the İzmir Teacher School.
 After graduating from high school, she married the mathematics teacher, Fuat Say, on 18 February 1926.
 This was the first official wedding to, and Say therefore officially became the first Turkish woman to be married.
 They had two children together; Emel and Arkan Say.